davidn-works/threat-hunting-scenario-data/README.md

-Okay, here's a threat hunt scenario designed to be impressive, focusing on a sophisticated attack, yet using relatively simple queries.
-The emphasis is on *showing process* and *detecting unusual combinations of activities*, rather than just finding a single, obvious IOC.

 **Threat Event (Stolen Credentials used for Lateral Movement and Data Exfiltration via Legitimate Cloud Service)**

 **Scenario Title:**  Detecting Credential Theft and Exfiltration via OneDrive Misuse